-- 1.2 A set of the above approved plans are returned to you as the Consultant.
-The Consultant is to supply one (1) Approved set to the contractor to be retained on site at all times during construction. - 1.3 Where there is any conflict between the conditions of this approval and the details shown on the approved plans and documents, the conditions of approval must prevail. - 1.4 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of an application for a Development Permit for Building Works. - 1.5 The Developer and their employee, agent, contractor or invitee is responsible for ensuring compliance with the conditions of this development approval. - 1.6 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role of the Council may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.7 All conditions of this approval must be undertaken and completed to the satisfaction of Council, at no cost to Council. - 1.8 The following further development permits are required prior to the commencement of any works on the site: - 1.8.1 Building Works. - 1.9 All works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards, unless otherwise stated.
+- 2.2 A set of the above approved plans are returned to you as the Consultant.
+The Consultant is to supply one (1) Approved set to the contractor to be retained on site at all times during construction. - 2.3 Where there is any conflict between the conditions of this development approval and the details shown on the approved plans and documents, the conditions of this development approval must prevail. - 2.4 Where conditions require the above plans or documents to be amended, the revised document(s) must be submitted for approval by Council prior to the submission of an application for a Development Permit for Building Works. - 2.5 Any proposed changes to the approved stamped plans during the works will be generally considered minor amendments and require Council's approval.
+The stamped amended plans and a covering letter will be forwarded to the applicant

-2.0 OPERATING PROCEDURE
+3.0 OPERATING PROCEDURES